First at last: Earnhardt’s lone 500 victory still resonates

 DAYTONA BEACH, Fla.
-(AP) Dale Earnhardt was NASCAR’s ”Intimidator.”
-He stormed into the sport and won his first Cup championship in only his second full season.
+(AP) Dale Earnhardt was NASCAR’s ”Intimidator,” winning his first Cup championship in only his second full season.
 Earnhardt had achieved about all there was to do in NASCAR by 1998, including a record-tying seven Cup Series championships.

 Winning the Daytona 500 was the only milestone that eluded Earnhardt over the first two decades of his career.
-He was a victim of bad luck, missed opportunities and close calls that stamped him 0 for 19 in NASCAR’s biggest race.
+Bad luck, missed opportunities and close calls stamped him 0 for 19 in NASCAR’s biggest race even though he was typically one of the favorites.

-He typically was among the few favorites to win Daytona International Speedway’s most prestigious event.

-Earnhardt had lost 14 times driving the famed No. 3 car for Richard Childress Racing, and both men desperately wanted to avoid more heartache.

 It all changed on Feb.
 15, 1998.
 At 46, Earnhardt was the sentimental choice and, at last, won ”The Great American Race.”
 It’s a NASCAR moment that has stood the test of time.
 It included a lucky penny and a pit-road processional never before seen in auto racing.